IntelPython/DPPY-Spec/Offloading_XPU.md

 4. Global Queue Manager (`dpctl`): packages query for the queue to offload to/allocate with.
    1. Essentially equivalent to option 2.
    2. Package authors adopting controls as in option 2 can re-use `dpctl._SyclQueueManager` class.
+5. Another variant of 2/3 is to encapsulate a queue to use in an instance of a class, with functions submitting to the queue defined as methods.

 # Addressable ecosystem